rbaker26/SAP1EMU/README.md

 ## About this Project (Technical)
+#### This is outdated, I will update after v2.0.0-rc merges to master.
+Email me if you have questions.
 I decided to break this project up into a bunch of different reusable conponents knowing that once the CLI was complete, I wanted to reuse as much code as posible for the GUI.
 To do this, I broke the project up into eight district parts. <br>
 Below is a diagram of how this project (solution) is set up with its corresponding .csproj files.
 ```